 The process of writing this book eerily mirrors that of Truman Capote writing In Cold Blood.
 Garner saw a breaking news update that a man had driven his children into a dam on Father’s Day.
 This led her to attend his seven-week trial, then to years of research, and ultimately to several drafts of a book documenting the entire sad tale.
 It’s a heart-wrenching account, and Garner has spoken often of how difficult it was for her to write, but I am eternally grateful that she persisted.
 This House Of Grief is a masterpiece of true crime, and of literary non-fiction more broadly.

 The Dry by Jane Harper

-To round out this list, let’s look at Jane Harper, one of the best-selling Australian novelists of the last few years.
-In an odd combination of many elements from other Australian books on this list, The Dry is a fictional story set in the bush, where a retired Australian Federal Police officer sets about trying to solve the murder of his childhood friend.
+To round out this list, let’s look at Jane Harper, one of the best-selling Australian authors of the last few years.
+In an odd combination of many elements from other Australian books on this list, The Dry is a fictional story set in the bush, where an Australian Federal Police officer sets about trying to solve the murder of his childhood friend.
 The story unfolds against a vivid backdrop of drought and rural hardship, an all-too-familiar setting for many Australians.
-It’s twisty, it’s turny, it’s gripping, and it’s delightful.
+It’s twisty, it’s turny, it’s gripping.
 Harper has also since released a sequel, and a third (unrelated) book, and a film adaptation went gangbusters in cinemas.
 I’m sure we’ll see much more from her in the years to come.
 Read my full review of The Dry here.